composewell/streamly/docs/Developer/module-organization.md

 Array types, here we have organized the types under the `Array` hierarchy rather than putting the `PrimArray` under a `Prim` hierarchy.

+-- XXX This needs to be changed.
+The text above as well.
 ```
 Streamly.Internal.Data.Array.Boxed
 Streamly.Internal.Data.Array.Prim